kasuboski/personal-site/content/posts/tailscale-connect-kubernetes-pods.md

 I haven't gotten around to figuring out users or authentication in the feedreader though.
 Despite this, it finally reached the point where I can use it as my main feedreader.
 However, I didn't exactly want an unauthenticated app hanging out on the internet for someone to ruin my day.

 If you don't want to make authentication, just make it inaccessible.
 This is where [Tailscale](https://tailscale.com/) comes in.
-I already run Tailscale on the all the nodes, which is how I'm able to have a [multi-region k3s cluster]({{< ref "multi-region-k3s" >}}).
+I already run Tailscale on all the nodes, which is how I'm able to have a [multi-region k3s cluster]({{< ref "multi-region-k3s" >}}).
 That doesn't make my pods routable though.

 Tailscale has an option for a [subnet router](https://github.com/tailscale/tailscale/tree/main/docs/k8s#subnet-router) that is actually highlighted as how to access all things k8s in the examples.
 This probably would have been nice (and I might still add it), but I wouldn't automatically get dns routing I believe.